-- 7.10.
-The Trustees reviewed the Scheme's SIP to take account of investment changes.
-The SIP was updated in July 2022, following implementation of the changes.

-- 7.11.
+- 8.10.
 The Trustees reviewed the following Scheme documents during the period:

-- 7.11.1. the risk register
+- 8.10.1. the risk register

-- 7.11.2. the conflicts of interest policy
+- 8.10.2. the conflicts of interest policy

-- 7.11.3. the business plan
+- 8.10.3. the business plan

-- 7.11.4. annual report and accounts
+- 8.10.4. annual report and accounts

+- 8.10.5. cyber risk policies of the Scheme providers and advisers

+- 8.10.6. historic scheme records in relation to the background of accumulated unallocated funds

-- 7.12.
-The Trustees received training at trustee meetings over the Scheme Year on the following topics: - 7.12.1.
-Transfer out process updates following changed requirements in November 2021 - 7.12.2.
-Effective Systems of Governance and expectations when the New Code is introduced - 7.12.3.
-Pensions Dashboard requirements and the planning by their administrators - 7.12.4.
-Other DC pension vehicles and comparison against the Scheme - 7.13.
-No new trustees were appointed during the Scheme Year, so the induction process was not required. - 7.14.
+- 8.11.
+The Trustees received updates at trustee meetings over the Scheme Year on the following topics: - 8.11.1.
+Effective Systems of Governance and expectations when the New Code is introduced - 8.11.2.
+Pensions Dashboard requirements and the planning by their administrators - 8.11.3.
+Other DC pension vehicles and comparison against the Scheme - 8.12.
+No new trustees were appointed during the Scheme Year, so the induction process was not required. - 8.13.
 Andrew Firbank maintained accreditation for the professional trustee standards, including fitness and propriety, governance skills, ongoing professional development, managing conflicts of interest and the additional standards for professional trustees who act as chair.
-His training log for the year had c30 hours of relevant training events including topics such as transfer regulations; TPR powers; Russia Ukraine conflict and impact on investment markets; master trust onboarding; value for money framework; pensions implications of insolvency and restructuring; ESG risks and opportunities; net zero investing; DC default designs; cyber security as well as topics relevant for the wider scheme benefits such as DB buy outs. - 7.15.
-The non-professional trustees both kept up to date with relevant pensions news with the latest articles in the Pensions industry press as well as attending Newton webinars which included focus on multi-asset strategies, impact of the Russia-Ukraine conflict and Global equity strategies. - 7.16.
-During the Scheme Year, the Trustees took professional advice on: - 7.16.1. undertaking the annual value for members assessment - 7.16.2. disclosure of costs, charges and investments - 7.16.3.
-Updating the Conflicts of Interest policy - 7.16.4.
-Updating the risk register
+His training log for the year had c32 hours of relevant training events including topics such as transfer regulations; economies and investment market outlook; TPR powers; ESG risks and opportunities; net zero investing; impacts of UK regulatory changes; cybersecurity and data protection; DC Master Trusts; DEI webinars; DC default designs; cyber security as well as topics relevant for the wider scheme benefits such as DB buy out, funding and managing surpluses. - 8.14.
+The non-professional trustees both kept up to date with relevant pensions news with the latest articles in the Pensions industry press as well as other training outside the Trustee meetings including attending Barnett Waddingham's Unravel Investments event in March 2023 as well as the Investment in Focus webinar in April 2023. - 8.15.
+During the Scheme Year, the Trustees took professional advice on: - 8.15.1. undertaking the annual value for members assessment - 8.15.2. disclosure of costs, charges and investments - 8.15.3.
+Updating the Conflicts of Interest policy - 8.15.4.
+Updating the risk register - 8.15.5.
+Activities in relation to discharging of DC assets and use of surplus DC funds